aws-samples/otl-service-launcher/README.md

 # Outposts Test Labs (OTL) Service Launcher

-***This module is intended be used with the AWS Outposts Test Labs (OTL) racks using OTL test accounts.***
+***This module is intended be used with the AWS Outposts Test Labs (OTL) racks using OTL test accounts.
+If you want to use it with your own Outpost and/or contribute code, see the instructions at the bottom of this readme.***

 AWS customers, partners, and Solutions Architects using the Outposts Test Labs (OTL) to validate applications on AWS Outposts infrastructure need a quick and easy way to provision test environments and deploy supported AWS services.
-This Terraform module deploys an in-Region VPC spanning multiple Autonomous Zones (AZs) and extends the VPC onto the OTL Outpost associated with the deploying user's AWS account.
+This Terraform module deploys an in-Region VPC spanning multiple Availability Zones (AZs) and extends the VPC onto the OTL Outpost associated with the deploying user's AWS account.
 The *main* VPC includes public and private subnets for each AZ and the Outpost.
 The module can optionally deploy supported AWS services on the Outpost and an additional simulated *on-premises* VPC in the Region.
 OTL users specify the services to deploy by enabling boolean service deployment *flags*.

 Deployable Services: